Psalm 51: 3-4, 12-13, 14-15

 The prayer is cast in negative terms as well: do not cast me from your presence, do not take your Spirit from me.
 Instead, restore the joy of salvation that I forfeited, and instill in me a spirit that will freely accept the responsibilities of this new relationship.

-Having previously rebelled and violated the covenant bond, the psalmist now begs for an intimate connection with God.
+Having previously rebelled and violated the covenant bond, the psalmist now begs for the restoration of his intimate connection with God.

 I will teach transgressors your ways, and sinners shall return to you.

 The passage ends with a pledge.
 Having been created anew, the psalmist promises to teach other transgressors about God’s ways.
 This can either mean the way God works or the way God wants us to behave.